roysaurabh1308/Attendance-System-Android-Version-Student/README.md

 </p>

 ## About
-Student Attendance Portal is another project of attendance management system.This web-app will help the student to get information about the current status of their Attendace ,anytime they want.This is important for university students because of minimum 75 % attendance criteria.
+Attendance Management System is a software developed for daily student attendance in schools, colleges and institutes.
+The purpose of developing attendance management system is to computerize the tradition way of taking attendance.
+This web-app will help the student to get information about the current status of their Attendace ,anytime they want.This is important for university students because of minimum 75 % attendance criteria.

 ## Features
-- Realtime-synchronization with database.
+- **Realtime-synchronization** with database.
-- notification if attendace below threshold.
+- **Notification alert** if attendace below threshold.
-- can see all attendance details anytime they want.
+- Student can **View & analyse attendance details**, anytime you want.
-- Autogenerate the **Excel Sheet** corresponding to the attendance record of the students.
+- Faculty can **Autogenerate the Excel Sheet** corresponding to the attendance report of the students.

 ## Security
 - Login details and device id verification to avoid fraud and Spamming.
 - device block if unusual activity detected.
 - Allows single device login per id at time.
+- End-to-End encryption.

 # Screenshots #

-##Splashscreen & Dashboard
+## Splashscreen & Dashboard

 |<img src="Documentation/Screenshots/1SplashScreen.png">|
 |:--:|
 |**Splashscreen**|